fluencelabs/docs/docs/build-mvm/tutorials/event-handling-in-js/1-event-handling.md

 ## Examples

 - Try to run `fluence init --env kras --template ts frontend`.
 After that you can review `./frontend/src/gateway` and `./frontend/src/gateway` folders and check their code.
-- Check out more examples in [example repo](https://github.com/fluencelabs/examples/tree/main/js-client-examples); You can find browser to browser interaction example there.
+- Check out more examples in the [example repo](https://github.com/fluencelabs/examples/tree/main/js-client-examples); You can find browser to browser interaction example there.